tpeng3/Okinawa-Initiative/README.md

 ```

 ## Backend
 Our backend is made using Django and deployed onto aws.
-It stores articles created about Okinawa's culture and provides a RESTful APIs to interact with these articles.
+It stores articles created about Okinawa's culture and provides RESTful APIs to interact with these articles.

 ### Dependancies
 python pip